-This program offers qualified faculty members in social work, public health, psychology, counseling and related areas to develop knowledge, relationships and opportunities for collaboration in Rwanda – 25 years after the 1994 genocide.
+This program offers qualified faculty members in social work, public health, psychology, counseling and related areas to develop knowledge, relationships and opportunities for collaboration in Rwanda – 25 years after the 1994 genocide against the Tutsi.

 Participants will explore the challenge of building mental health capacity in a low-resource country.
 A key focus is on the partnership with Rwandan colleagues.
 Academically, we will look into the design of curriculum modules in global social work.
 Professionally, we will explore collaboration opportunities in areas of social work practice, including human rights, social development, women’s empowerment, family and community practice, research, and policy.

 This unique program provides substantial opportunity to work with Rwandan health and mental health providers in facilitated workshops to exchange ideas, develop curriculum, and begin design of collaborative educational programs.
 Guided field trips to museums, Kigali neighborhoods, women’s co-ops, and cultural events will introduce participants to the history of the genocide and the resilience of Rwanda and its people.
 Participants may also join an optional 2-day safari and spend an additional week to attend the Global Mental Health Conference held in Kigali that dovetails with the end of the Rwanda faculty development program.